 The judicial sale of ships speeded up significantly over recent years as a result of the ability to very quickly obtain an enforceable title and the abolishment of the second auction.

-A judicial sale of a ship shall be organised and completed upon the submission of a title enforceable in Belgium to a court bailiff and conducted in accordance with the articles 1545 to 1559 Jud.
-Code, which provide for the notifications to the shipowner and known creditors.
+A judicial sale of a ship shall be organised and completed upon the submission of a title enforceable in Belgium to a court bailiff.

-A foreign insolvency order, whether issued in an EU Member State or not, shall not hinder the judicial sale.34
+A foreign insolvency order, whether issued in an EU Member State or not, shall not hinder the judicial sale.27

 A mortgage deed bearing the order to enforce, an enforceable domestic payment order, an enforceable EU order for payment, an enforceable judgment or an enforceable arbitration award are enforceable titles.